Last Updated on

 With an already slow trigger speed, we think that the advertising may be a bit misleading and it actually takes a little longer than .6 seconds.
 For some reason, this camera drains batteries even when turned off.
 Other than that, it is a pretty average product.
 The night pictures are fine.
 For the price, you won’t be too disappointed, though we think there are better products at this price point.

-Having the right no-glow camera can be crucial to your success in hunting, so how do you know what is right for you?
+Having the best no-glow trail camera can be crucial to your success in hunting, so how do you know what is right for you?
 There are several aspects to consider when shopping.

 Whether you get a shot of your game depends on the trigger time of your camera.
 Half a second is standard, while some can be practically instantaneous at .2 seconds.
 The trigger time is the amount of time between when the camera detects an object moving and when it snaps the picture or starts taking video.

 Even though these are all classified as no-glow cameras, some are a little more or a little less no-glow than others.
 While the light emitted won’t be glaring on any of these, animals like deer are more sensitive to light than humans, and some of these cameras do emit light that may not be detectable to us but is to them.
 Some cameras use a flash once they detect an animal.
 Again, it isn’t a bright flash, but it can still spook your game.